 Testing, Inspection, and Certification

 Conformity assessment includes all activities needed to demonstrate compliance with specified requirements relating to a technical regulation or voluntary standard.
 In Brazil, the conformity assessment system follows ISO guidelines.
-Conformity assessment includes test and calibration laboratories, product certification bodies, accreditation bodies, inspection and verification units, quality system registrars, and others.
+Conformity assessment includes test and calibration laboratories, product certification bodies, accreditation bodies, inspection and verification units, and quality system registrars.

-Conformity assessment can be voluntary or mandatory, done through a legal instrument to protect the consumer on issues related to life, health and environment.
+Conformity assessment can be voluntary or mandatory, accomplished through a legal instrument to protect the consumer on issues related to life, health, and environment.
 Interested U.S. parties can be accredited by INMETRO to perform conformity assessment activities.

 For regulated products, the relevant government agency generally requires that entities engaged in product testing and mandatory certification be accredited by INMETRO.
 Generally, testing must be performed in-country, unless the necessary capability does not exist in Brazil.
 INMETRO is currently engaged in a regulatory reform process.
-Its stated reform goals include: improve regulatory performance; reduce administrative effort; stimulate innovation and competitiveness of the productive sector; and better align Brazilian regulations with international best practices.
-INMETRO has indicated it will look to reduce extensive third-party local testing and certification requirements based on a risk analysis under the new model, once implemented.
+Its stated reform goals include improving regulatory performance; reducing administrative effort; stimulating innovation and competitiveness of the productive sector; and improving alignment of Brazilian regulations with international best practices.
+INMETRO has indicated it will look to reduce extensive third-party local testing and certification requirements based on a risk analysis under the new model.

 INMETRO is a signatory to the Mutual Recognition Arrangement (MRA) of the International Laboratory Accreditation Cooperation (ILAC), which can facilitate acceptance of test results from U.S. laboratories that are accredited by U.S. organizations and are also signatories.

-There is still no legal mandate to retest non-regulated products that have been approved in their country of origin.
-For non-regulated products, some U.S. marks and product certification may be accepted.
+There is no legal mandate to retest non-regulated products that have been approved in their country of origin.
+For non-regulated products, some U.S. marks and product certifications may be accepted.
 As with all voluntary standards, any certification that may be required in non-regulated sectors is a contractual matter to be decided between buyer and seller.
-Market forces and preferences sometimes make a specific certification, while not officially required, needed due to market preferences.
+Market forces and preferences sometimes make a specific certification needed, while not officially required, due to market preferences.

 To facilitate U.S. product acceptance in Brazil by recognizing existing certifications, agreements between U.S. and local certifiers/testing houses are encouraged.
 There is no impediment to the establishment of U.S. certification organizations in Brazil.
 If your product has been certified in the U.S. or Europe, it may not need to be recertified (see ILAC MRA above).
 If your product is not certified, please refer to the mandatory product certification process.